Fast Bayesian Record Linkage for Streaming Data Contexts: Abstract

 \section{Abstract}

 Record linkage is the task of combining records from multiple files which refer to overlapping sets of entities when there is no unique identifying field.
 In streaming record linkage, files arrive sequentially in time and estimates of links are updated after the arrival of each file.
 This problem arises in settings such as longitudinal surveys, electronic health records, and online events databases, among others.
-The challenge in streaming record linkage is to efficiently update parameter estimates as new data arrives.
-We approach the problem from a Bayesian perspective with estimates in the form of posterior samples of parameters and present methods for updating link estimates after the arrival of a new file that are faster than fitting a joint model with each new data file.
+The challenge in streaming record linkage is to efficiently update parameter estimates as new data arrive.
+We approach the problem from a Bayesian perspective with estimates calculated from posterior samples of parameters and present methods for updating link estimates after the arrival of a new file that are faster than fitting a joint model with each new data file.
 In this paper, we generalize a two-file Bayesian Fellegi-Sunter model to the multi-file case and propose two methods to perform streaming updates.
 We examine the effect of prior distribution on the resulting linkage accuracy as well as the computational trade-offs between the methods when compared to a Gibbs sampler through simulated and real-world survey panel data.
 We achieve near-equivalent posterior inference at a small fraction of the compute time.
+Supplemental materials for this article are available online.

 {\it Keywords:} Bayesian Online Learning, Entity Resolution, Filtering, Streaming Inference

 \spacingset{1.5}

 \hypertarget{introduction}{